gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-terragrunt-architecture-dry.md

 ### Using read\_terragrunt\_config to DRY parent configurations

-In the previous section, we covered using `import` to DRY common component configurations.
-While powerful, `import` has a limitation where the imported configuration is statically merged into the child configuration.
+In the previous section, we covered using `include` to DRY common component configurations.
+While powerful, `include` has a limitation where the included configuration is statically merged into the child configuration.

 In our example, note that the `_env/app.hcl` file hardcodes the `app `module version to `v0.1.0` (relevant section pasted below for convenience):